9514Edward/knotweed/README.md

 ## Status at Jan 5, 2025
   - Collaborators are welcome.
 Email me at titlesync@gmail.com  I am already collaborating with chat GPT 3 and Google.
 I have no education or training on the software and hardware discussed in this project but I am capable of asking the right questions of the right tools to get things to work.
   - A small testbed tank tread robot is assembled with tread controller and camera.
-It is integrated with an off the shelf bluetooth game controller and can drive around via manual inputs from the game controller
+It is integrated with an off the shelf bluetooth game controller and can drive around via manual inputs from the game controller.
   - PyTorch Ultralytics small computer vision model has been created from 120 images and is based on the COCO framework and works only with confidence level of 12% or so.
 Many more training photos are needed.

 ## Training steps